alexmy21/k-octopus-processors/README.md

 3. K-Octopus Compute - this module responsible for executing processing models;
 4. K-Octopus Designer is a graphical, drag-and-drop tool to visually build an Octopus Model Execution Graph.

-There are direct inter-dependencies between these project in the order from 1 to 4.
+There are direct inter-dependencies between these projects in the order from 1 to 4.
 So, building of those projects should follow the same order, starting from K-Octopus Core and ending with K-Octopus Designer.

 All projects require Java 8.
 This limitation is due to commercial software that we are using in Designer (http://www.jidesoft.com/).
 The version 3.4.7 that we are using is not compatible with Java 9+.